epiecs/grilleye-max-gui/README.md

 - download or clone this repository
 - navigate to the directory
-- run the following command
+- run the following commands
 ```
+composer install
 docker-compose up -d
 ```
 - **visit `<host`>:8000/settings to enter your phone-id**

 You can also install this on your own webserver and make the src directory the entrypoint.
+Dont forget to run the composer install command.

+**If you dont have composer installed yet you can follow the instructions at [getcomposer.org](https://getcomposer.org/download/)**

 ## Roadmap
 - Support for multiple grilleye's?